ecampbell/moodle-atto_worddragdrop/README.md

 Requirements
 ------------
+- The Microsoft Word file Import/Export (Book) plugin must be installed on the Moodle server to enable the conversion to be done.

 - The Word files must be in .docx (Word 2007/2010) format.

-- The XSL PHP extension must be installed on the Moodle server to enable the conversion to be done.